As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Labradorite is a plagioclase feldspar.
 It forms fine, microscopic, intergrown layers of albite and other plagioclase feldspars.
 The mesmerizing optical phenomenon originates when a beam of light hits the mineral.

 The light waves interfere with each different microscopic mineral layer, creating bands of shimmering spectral color, typically blues and greens.
-This phenomenon is called labradorescence, named after the mineral that displays it.
+This phenomenon is called labradorescence, and it is named after the mineral that displays it.

 The color of iridescence